Rikishi (wrestler): Heel turn and main event status (2000–2001)

 While Austin began feuding with Triple H, Rikishi's tension with The Rock boiled over.
-Despite delivering a Stink Face to the Rock, Rikishi would lose to him in a match at Survivor Series.
-He then participated in a six-man Hell in a Cell WWF Championship match at Armageddon.
+Despite delivering a Stink Face to the Rock, Rikishi would lose to him in a match at Survivor Series on November 19.
+He then participated in a six-man Hell in a Cell WWF Championship match at Armageddon on December 10.
 Vince McMahon drove a flatbed truck ringside in an effort to dismantle the cage and stop the match.
 Before he could, commissioner Mick Foley had McMahon, Pat Patterson and Gerald Brisco forcibly removed from the arena by security.
 The Undertaker then chokeslammed Rikishi from the top of the cell onto the wood chip-covered bed.
 Kurt Angle later retained the title.

-In January 2001, Rikishi won a Fatal Four Way match on SmackDown! for the #30 spot in the 2001 Royal Rumble match involving Rock, Undertaker and Kane, after he pinned the latter.
+In January 2001, Rikishi won a Fatal Four Way match on SmackDown! for the #30 spot in the 2001 Royal Rumble match involving The Rock, The Undertaker, and Kane, after he pinned Kane.
 There, he eliminated The Undertaker, and was soon eliminated by The Rock.
 Haku returned to the WWF in the Rumble, and he and Rikishi formed a tag team and feuded with The Brothers of Destruction, The Dudley Boyz then The Hardy Boyz.
 The team split while Rikishi was sidelined with an eardrum injury in March.
 He returned on the May 3 SmackDown! and fought The Undertaker to no-contest.
 On the next Raw, he turned face once again and gave the Stink Face to Stephanie McMahon after she distracted him and cost him a non-title match with Austin.
 On May 20, at Judgment Day, he injured his shoulder in the opening bout with William Regal, which caused him to miss much of the year and the entire Invasion angle.